 Although the main purpose of Clans is to help World of Tanks fans communicate and engage with one another outside of battle, it also has its own Grand Strategy mini-game which exists outside of the main World of Tanks client.

 The clan’s Commander must construct the Stronghold before it is available to clan members.
 The Stronghold acts as the clan’s base of operations and initially contains only one zone, though this can be expanded to up to four zones by growing your clan’s member totals.

 The Commander can construct a variety of structures on these zones, each with its unique modifying effect that influences gameplay in the World of Tanks primary client.
 For instance, a structure may create new special missions for clan members or boost their experience for a set time.

 Once a clan’s Stronghold has reached Level V, the clan can participate in Stronghold Battles.
 Any defensive structures that the clan has built will also appear in Stronghold Battles, bolstering defenses.

 Unlike the tank shooter gameplay in the main World of Tanks client, Clan Wars is a grand strategy browser-based game where clans compete against one another for control over the Global Map.
 The Global Map is a single shared map where clans battle for territorial dominance.

-The Global Map consists of a number of fronts.
-Each of these fronts is made up of several provinces and clans compete with one another for control over them.
+The Global Map consists of several fronts.
+Each of these fronts is made up of several provinces and clans that compete with one another for control over them.
 Your clan earns a regular income of Gold for each province it controls.